Monuments and heritage

 • North Aasche Vliet

-The Zoetermeer Heritage Ordinance was published at www.overheid.nl.
-On this website you can view and search all ordinances applicable to the city of Zoetermeer by various criteria.
+The Zoetermeer Heritage Ordinance has been published on www.overheid.nl On this website you can view all regulations applicable to the city of Zoetermeer and search them using various criteria.

 Open Monument Day

-In 1987 the national Open Monumentendag was organized for the first time.
-The City of Zoetermeer, always in close cooperation with the Historical Society Oud Soetermeer, has participated from the beginning.
-The aim of Open Monumentendag is to bring people into contact with their historic, built environment and thus increase interest in monuments.
-During this day - every second Saturday in September - many monuments are open for a visit between 10:00 and 16:00.
-They are often the scene of a variety of activities such as exhibitions, tours, lectures and concerts.
+In 1987, the national Open Monument Day was organized for the first time.
+The municipality of Zoetermeer, always in close cooperation with the Historical Society Oud Soetermeer , participated from the beginning.
+The Open Monument Day aims to bring people into contact with their historical, built environment and thus increase interest in monuments.
+During this day - every second Saturday of September - many monuments are open for a visit between 10:00 and 16:00.
+They are often the scene of all kinds of activities such as exhibitions, guided tours, lectures and concerts.

-Every year a national theme is established.
-Very successful in Zoetermeer were the theme "Modern Monuments" (2007) in which municipal architect Jan Dekker (1893-1954) was put in the spotlight, "Traces from the Past" (2009) and the "Taste of the 19th Century" with emphasis on Zoetermeer dairy (2010).
+A theme is established nationally each year.
+The 'Modern Monuments' theme (2007) in which municipal architect Jan Dekker (1893-1954) was put in the spotlight, 'Traces from the past' (2009) and the 'Taste of the 19th century' with an emphasis on Zoetermeer dairy (2010) were very successful in Zoetermeer.

-It has now become good practice that every year on the occasion of Open Monument Day, together with the Historical Society Oud Soetermeer a booklet is published on a subject related to that year's theme.
+It has now become a good custom that every year on the occasion of Open Monument Day, together with the Historical Society Oud Soetermeer a booklet is published on a subject related to that year's theme.

-The theme of the 2023 Open Monument Day Zoetermeer was "Living Heritage.
+The theme of the Open Monument Day Zoetermeer in 2025 is 'Architecture of the growth core'.